PRISMS-CS-club/battlecode23/docs/docs.md

     - format: `ISSS ____ ____ ____`
     - `I`: Whether memory is initialized, either 0 or 1.
     - `S`: Speculation of map symmetry
-      - First digit for reflection over x, second digit for reflection over y, third digit for rotating 180 degree.
+        - First digit for horizontal reflection, second digit for vertical reflection, third digit for rotation.
+        - `0` means to be verified, `1` means proven invalid.

 ## Robot states